fbpx Skip to Content

 2. Take a toothpick and stick it inside the wound.
 Position it so it’s holding the wound you created open.

 3. Now you need a handful of moist sphagnum peat moss.
-It has to be moist so it sticks to the stem of the plant.
+It has to be moist so it sticks to the plant’s stem.
 Rub the Sphagnum moss around the wound.
 If the Sphagnum moss dries, get it wet again so it stays sticking for the moment.

 4. Once you’ve applied the moss to the plant, tie a string around the moss.
 This will help hold the moss to the wound.
 This step isn’t required if the moss stays sticking while you do step five.